iifl-logo

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditors Report] Order, 2020 ("the Order"], issued by the Central Government of India in terms of sub-section (11] of section 143 of the Companies Act, 2013, we give in the "Annexure A", a statement on the matters specified in paragraphs 3 and 4 of the Order.
+1. As required by the Companies (Auditors Report) Order, 2020 (“the Order”), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in the “Annexure A”, a statement on the matters specified in paragraphs 3 and 4 of the Order.

-2. (A] As required by Section 143(3] of the Act, we report that:
+2. (A) As required by Section 143(3) of the Act, we report that:

-a] We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit
+a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-d] In our opinion, subject to our qualification regarding viability of the Company as "Going Concern", the aforesaid financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts] Rules, 2014.
+d) In our opinion, subject to our qualification regarding viability of the Company as “Going Concern”, the aforesaid financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014.

 f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, please refer to our separate Report in “Annexure B”.

-g) With respect to the matter to be included in the Auditors Report under section 197(16), in our opinion and according to the information and explanations given to us, the remuneration paid by the Company to its directors during the current year is in accordance with the provisions of section 197 of the Act The remuneration paid to any director is not in excess of the limit laid down under section 197 of the Act The Ministry of Corporate Affairs has not prescribed other details under section 197(16), which are required to be commented upon by us.
+g) With respect to the matter to be included in the Auditors Report under section 197(16), according to the information and explanations given to us, the Company has not paid remuneration to its directors during the current year The Ministry of Corporate Affairs has not prescribed other details under section 197(16), which are required to be commented upon by us.

-(B) With respect to the other matters to be included in the Auditors Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us:
+(B) With respect to the other matters to be included in the Auditors Report in accordance with

 a) The Company has disclosed the impact of pending litigations on its financial position in its financial statements - Please refer Note 20 to the financial statements;